ZelphirKaltstahl/racket-markdown-blog/README.md

 * Currently a lot of stuff is configured in code using optional or keyword arguments.
 In the future I plan to enable users to change how their blog is rendered using a configuration file which is read by the blog application.
 * Some kind of navigation would be cool.
 Maybe something fancy like a word cloud based on existing blog entries or maybe simply some list of links to tags somewhere or clickable dates which filter posts.

+### To do

+* Read the existing config file and use its values in the code for the optional keyword arguments.